elnaske/Legal-RAG/README.md

   - - -

 **c.
 Who is in the team?**

-- If this is a team project, what is your contribution?

 The team consists of Armando, Ben, Shusuke, and Elias.
 We split up the responsibilities as follows: